ucdavis/appdev/orientation.md

 ## UCD Structure Explained

-UC Davis is a public University in the University of California higher education system chartered by the California State Constitution.
-It receives funding from both the State of California, students (via tuition), donors, and through specific research grants. *A developer position may be a permanent position or it may be a temporary position funded by a grant.*
+UC Davis is a public university in the University of California higher education system chartered by the California State Constitution.
+It receives funding from the State of California, student tuition, donors, and through specific research grants. *A developer position may be a permanent position or it may be a temporary position funded by a grant.*